paddymul/impatient_test/readme.txt

 * how
 ** run the demo

 cd into proj_impatient_demo/
+*** create extra db schemas
+python manage.py   mysql_test_db_creation

+this will output commands for mysql to create the test schemas needed

+*** run the tests in parallel
 python manage.py i_test

-you will see some output about each test running, then at the end you will see the information for the one failing test (There is a failing test in proj_impatient_demo to test that impatient_test can recognize failed tests )
+you will see some output about each test running, then at the end you will see the information for the one failing test

 you can also run
 python manage.py test
-to run the traditional tests
+to run the tests traditionally (note this currently tests the impatient_test module, but those tests fail because impatien ttes expects certain other paps to be installed, they are installed in impatient_test_fixtures)